response200/eslint-config/README-en.md

 tool for linting various file selections quickly and easily in a git project.
 The tool is a helper for running eslint.

-The tool has 5 operational modes:
+The tool has 4 operational modes:

 * paths (lint specified files and/or directories)
 * changed (lint uncommitted changed files incl. staged files)
 * staged (lint staged files)
 * rev (lint files that have been changed after a specified revision)
-* branch (lint files that have been changed in the current branch)

 Lint.sh gathers a list of changed .js, .jsx, .ts and .tsx files by calling `git diff`.
 In `paths` mode the file list is user specified.
 The file list and possible